henrymanke/minecraft-server/README.md

 > [!NOTE]
 > After adjusting `config/` use
 >  ```bash
->  docker-compose down
+>  docker compose down
->  docker-compose up --build -d
+>  docker compose up --build -d
 >  ```
 > to restart the server and apply the changes